shrimqy/Sefirah/README.md

 ### **Notification Sync**
 - Due to Android's restrictions, sensitive notifications are no longer visible from Android 15 onwards.
-- To work around this limitation, you can grant the necessary permission using ADB.
-Run the following command:
+- To work around this limitation, grant the necessary permission using ADB:

 ```sh
 adb shell appops set com.castle.sefirah RECEIVE_SENSITIVE_NOTIFICATIONS allow
 ```

+- On some devices (e.g. OnePlus), this may fail until you disable **system optimization** or **Disable permission monitoring** for apps in **Developer options** → **Apps**.
+After that, run the command again.
+- If ADB is connected, the desktop app will attempt to grant this permission automatically when the device comes online.

 ## Installation